sintaxi/dbox/README.md

 OR, if you just want to start playing with the library run...

-    npm install dbox
+    npm install dbox2

 ## API Overview

-`dbox` methods (where dbox is set from requiring the dbox library)...
+`dbox2` methods (where dbox is set from requiring the dbox library)...

     app                 <-- creates application object